Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 8800 GT 512MB should be 6% quicker than the GeForce GT 340 overall, due to its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GT 512MB is 6% quicker than the GeForce GT 340 in general, because of its greater data rate. (explain)

-Pixel RateThe GeForce 8800 GT 512MB will be a lot (approximately 118%) faster with regards to AA than the GeForce GT 340, and should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce 8800 GT 512MB is much (about 118%) faster with regards to full screen anti-aliasing than the GeForce GT 340, and also should be capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison